rpliszka1987/social-backend-mongo/README.md

 ## Description

 This is an application which demonstrates using Express.js with Mongoose, which allows you to create a backend which saves information into a MongoDB database.
 MongoDB is a NoSQL database structure which is very different from SQL.
 In this project I will be creating a connection between the MongoDB and API routes.
 You are able to to perform CRUD (**C**reate, **R**ead, **U**pdate, and **D**elete) data from the database.
+Testing the API routes will be done using Insomnia.

 ## Installation